ShyanM/Strike_A_Paws/README.md

 - to see Regina's portfolio.
 - to see other customer's reviews.
-- to be able to purchase her photography.
 - to contact Regina for a consultation or photoshoot.
 - to see the services offered.
 - to learn more about the photographer.